About Museum Studies at KU

 Our students say it best...

-"I feel like both the staff and the students all care about helping one another develop the skills and experience needed to mold you into a strong museum professional.
+"The staff and the students all care about helping one another develop the skills and experience needed to mold you into a strong museum professional.
 Also, all the students, first and second years, work together to network, exchange experiences, and have plenty of fun doing it."

 Become a MUSE today!